WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 Section 7.
 Probationary Membership

-1. Member who does not meet the requirements of the Association and who has not been excused by the Ethics Committee may be placed on probation.
+1. Member who does not meet the requirements of the Association and who has not been excused by the Ethics Committee or by the Board of Trustees may be placed on probation.

 2. Probationary member may still officiate games on any level.